charmaine211/AfstuderenOU/README.md

 By following these steps, you can effectively train your YOLOv8 model in Google Colab and manage your training data and results efficiently.

 ### Analyse model

+Following the training and validation of the model using various parameters, the most effective model will be selected.
+This selected model will undergo testing on the designated testing set, where the resulting variables will be documented in the research paper.

 #### Metrics